Localized Faraday patterns under heterogeneous parametric excitation: Theoretical description of localized Faraday waves

-Following our experimental results, see e.g blue dashed lines in Fig.\ref{fig02}, we assume that the injection profile $\gamma$ is a localized function satisfying three key features: i) $\gamma\left(x\right)$ is symmetric with respect to some $x_{0}$, ii) $\gamma\left(x\right)$ has a single extremum at $x_{0}$ with non-vanishing second derivative, iii) decays to $0$ as $x\rightarrow\pm\infty$.
+We extend Eq.~\ref{Eq:PPDNLS-1} to heterogeneous systems by assuming that $\gamma\equiv\gamma\left(x\right)$ is a function describing the spatial profile of the forcing.
+Following our experimental results, see e.g blue dashed lines in Fig.~\ref{fig02}, we assume that the injection profile $\gamma$ is a localized function satisfying three key features: i) $\gamma\left(x\right)$ is symmetric with respect to a given $x_{0}$, ii) $\gamma\left(x\right)$ has a single extremum at $x_{0}$ with non-vanishing second derivative, iii) decays to $0$ as $x\rightarrow\pm\infty$.
 For the sake of simplicity, we choose $\gamma\left(x\right)$ to be a Gaussian function: